Structural Demographic Trends in Employment

 However, the LFPR for the "elderly" (a term I use respectfully as a member of that cohort) flattened out in the mid-1980s and then began increasing -- slowly at first and more significantly around the turn of the century, as the numbers for the productive cohort continued to decline.
 The next chart gives us a clearer look at the relative patterns of growth and contraction.

-Since January 2000, the participation rate for all the elderly has soared by 50 percent and by slightly more than 60 percent for elderly women.
+Since January 2000, the participation rate for all the elderly has soared by 50 percent and by more than 60 percent for elderly women.

 Labor Force Participation Rate by Age Groups Since 2000